Castle of Santa Barbara in Alicante

 Reading time: 4 minutes

-The Face of the Moor
+The Moor’s Face

-Paid high-speed elevator to Santa Barbara Fortress
+Paid high-speed elevator to the fortress of Santa Barbara

 Attention!
 At the moment, due to coronavirus, the elevator is not working.

-Free ascent to the fortress of Santa Bárbara
+Free ascent to the fortress of Santa Barbara

-History of the Castle of Santa Barbara
+History of Santa Barbara Castle

 Castillo santa barbara 1575